Mohammad-Baqer Majlesi: Legalism

-He also reestablished clerical authority under his leadership, "and renewed the impetus for conversion from Sunni to Shi'a school."
-Majlesi is "credited with propagating numerous Shi'a rituals that Iranians regularly practice", such as mourning ceremonies for the fallen Twelve Imams, particularly the martyrdom of Husayn ibn Ali at Karbala, and pilgrimages to shrines of imams and their families.
+He also re-established clerical authority under his leadership, "and renewed the impetus for conversion from Sunni to Shi'a school."
+Majlesi is "credited with propagating numerous Shi'a rituals that Iranians regularly practice," such as Azadari, Arba'in pilgrimage, Alam processions, Ta'ziyah and Latmiya.

-Majlesi "fervently upheld the concepts of 'enjoining the good' and 'prohibiting evil'", and in so doing endeavoured to provide fatwas (judgements) for "all of the hypothetical situations a true believer could or might face."
+Majlesi also "fervently upheld the concepts of 'enjoining the good' and 'prohibiting evil'," and in so doing endeavoured to provide fatwas (judgements) for "all of the hypothetical situations a true believer could or might face."
 In one "exposition of virtues of proper behavior", he gave directions on everything from how to "wear clothes to sexual intercourse and association with females, clipping fingernails, sleeping, waking, urination and defecation, enemas, sneezing, entering and leaving a domicile, and treatments and cures for many illnesses and diseases."

 More controversially, Majlesi defined "science" very narrowly as "knowledge of the clear, secure ayat; of the religious duties and obligations which God has fixed in His Justice; and of the Prophetic Traditions (Hadith), which are valid until the day of Resurrection."
 Beyond this, he warned, the seeking of knowledge is "a waste of one's life," and worse would "generally lead to apostasy and heresy, in which case the likelihood of salvation is remote."
-He opposed the school of mystical philosophy developed by Mir Damad and Mulla Sadra, who argued that the Quran was always open to reinterpretation, and valued insights that came from intuition and ecstasy rather than reason.
+He opposed the school of mystical Irfani philosophy developed by Mir Damad and Mulla Sadra, who argued that the Quran was always open to reinterpretation, and valued insights that came from intuition and ecstasy rather than reason.